The macaroon from Joyeuse or the history of a damn good wedding

-This small cake is the speciality of Joyeuse city, in Ardèche.
-What’s the recipe of this round macaron?
+This small cake is the speciality of Joyeuse, in Ardèche.
+What’s the recipe of this macaron?
 Almonds, nuts, eggs whites, sugar, flour, without food colouring or preservative!